How to Start Living Frugally: A Beginner’s 10-Step Guide

 First 30 Days of Frugal Living

-Build momentum with small daily moves:
+Build momentum with small daily moves.
+(See Step 10.)

 • Week 1: export last month’s transactions; label top 5 categories; pack lunches 2×.